jackyho522/katacoda-scenarios/new-scenario-template/step4.md

 You can also configure the login attempts to reduce risk.
 Using admin as username is not a good security practice.
 As a hacker perpective, username "admin" is too obvious and let hackers easy to guess it.
 It will greatly increase the chance of hackers to attack your website. iThemes security allow you to automatically ban "admin" user and limit max login attempts.

-Press gear icon in thhe Lockouts page:
+Press gear icon in the Lockouts page:

 ![wp_gear](./assets/attempts0.png)